What is API Streamer?

 Ably supports two models for subscribing to streams of data:

 - Push Subscription Protocols are outbound streams to third party systems that are initiated when data is published on a channel.
 Push Subscription protocols are often used where it is not practical to consume data on-demand, typically when the volumes of messages or channels are high, and complexity for the subscriber increases.
-Ably’s Push Subscription Protocols are offered through the Ably Integrations, and enable developers to stream data into their streaming or queuing services like Kafka, AMQP (RabbitMQ) or Amazon SQS/Kinesis, or to trigger serverless functions across all popular cloud providers.
+Ably’s Push Subscription Protocols are offered through the Ably Integrations, and enable developers to stream data into their streaming or queuing services like AMQP (RabbitMQ), Amazon SQS or Amazon Kinesis.
+They can also be used to trigger serverless functions across all popular cloud providers.

 We are working on step-by-step tutorials and video walk-throughs to help you get started with the API Streamer quickly.
 Get in touch if you need help in the meantime.